Rhetos/Rhetos-wiki/Creating-a-playground-console-app.md

 Notes:

 * The examples use the ConsoleDump's method `Dump()` to print the results in a table format.
-* An example of a similar playground app (for .NET 5) is part of the Bookstore demo application at <https://github.com/Rhetos/Bookstore/tree/master/test/Bookstore.Playground>.
+* An example of a similar playground app is part of the Bookstore demo application at <https://github.com/Rhetos/Bookstore/tree/master/test/Bookstore.Playground>.